Travelling with a Motorhome on the New Zealand Cook Strait Ferry

 • Assist you with rebooking your fare — when services are cancelled due to ferry breakdowns or bad weather.

-Booking inter island ferry tickets directly
+Booking Cook Strait ferry tickets directly

 1. Click on the booking page — and select your preferred route and date